Washington State

 Is Washington safe for tourists?

 Washington is generally very safe for tourists.
-The crime rate in Washington state is low compared to other states in the country.
-According to the Washington State Department of Health, 74.6% of the population ages 12 and over are fully vaccinated, but visitors should research current health guidelines and regulations before traveling.
+The crime rate in Washington state is low compared to other states in the country, and the state isn’t as at risk of natural disasters as others.

 What is the best month to visit Washington state?

-June and September are the best months to visit Washington state.
+May and October are two of the best months to visit Washington state.
 There will typically be mild to warm weather during these times, and fewer crowds than during the height of summer.
+However, June, July, August, and September are the best months to visit to take part in a majority of the outdoor recreation the state has to offer.

 What is the most popular food in Washington state?

 The most popular food in Washington state is salmon.
-The region is known for its fresh seafood like Dungeness crab and oysters, along with apples, Rainier cherries, and Walla Walla sweet onions.
+The Western region is known for its fresh seafood like Dungeness crab and oysters.
+Central and Eastern Washington provide agricultural bounty in the form of apples, Rainier cherries, and Walla Walla sweet onions.

 What is the number one attraction in Washington state?